Annie Besant (1847-1933) – political reformer, women’s rights activist, theosophist and Indian nationalist.

 In 1885, Annie Besant stood for election to the London School Board.
 Campaigning on a policy of ‘No more hungry children’ she came top in a poll in Tower Hamlets with over 15,000 votes.
 In this sense, she was an early role model for women politicians.
 Though women didn’t have the vote for general elections, she sought to increase women’s participation in local government.
 During her period on the Board of Education, she played an important role in helping the London Dockers form a union and gain better wages in an industry which had been dominated by one-day employment contracts.

 As well as politics, Annie also became interested in spiritual philosophy.
 In 1902, she became a Freemason – joining the co-freemasonry movement.
 She was attracted by their belief that men and women should join together to work for a better world.

 “The International Order of Co-Freemasonry Le Droit Humain is not dogmatic.
 It works simply searching for the Truth.
 In Lodges, discussions concerning social and religious questions cannot in any case give more than explanations to members and enable them to do their duties as Freemasons with a better understanding”.
 Source: web link

 With her tireless energy and enthusiasm, she helped found new orders in Britain and other parts of the world.
 Her energy played a key role in the international growth of the order.

 In 1889, Annie Besant read and reviewed The Secret Doctrine by H.P.Blavatsky – a leading Theosophist.
 After meeting Blavatsky she became actively involved in the Theosophist movement.
-The switch from active member of the secularist society to a prominent member of a spiritual organisation shocked many of her old friends.
+The switch from an active member of secularist society to being a prominent member of a spiritual organisation shocked many of her old friends.
 But, to Besant, it was part of her life’s quest for truth in whatever form she found it.